On Comparing Fair Classifiers under Data Bias: Introduction

 To examine the effect of data bias on group-fair classifiers, we use a theoretical model by Blum \& Stangl \cite{blum2019recovering} for under-representation and label bias.
 It is a simple model for demographic under-/over-sampling and implicit label bias seen in real-world data \cite{shankar2017no, buolamwini2018gender, wilson2019predictive, greenwald2006implicit, kleinberg2018selection}.
 Given a train-test data split, we create biased training data by injecting under-representation and label bias in the training data (but not the test data).
 We then study the error rates and (un)fairness metrics of various pre-, in-, and post-processing fair classifiers on the original test data, as we vary the amount of bias in their training data.
 We inject two types of under-representation biases in the training data: $\beta_{\text{pos}}$-bias, where we undersample the positive labeled population of the minority group by a multiplicative factor of $\beta_{\text{pos}}$, and $\beta_{\text{neg}}$-bias, where we undersample the negative labeled population of the minority group by a multiplicative factor of $\beta_{\text{neg}}$.
 We examine the effect of increasing the parameters $\beta_{\text{pos}}$ and $\beta_{\text{neg}}$ separately as well as together.
 We also investigate the effect of label bias parameter $\nu$, where we flip the positive labels of the minority group to negative ones with probability $\nu$.
+We cannot hope to re-create real-world data bias scenarios via this synthetic pipeline \cite{buolamwini2018gender, wilson2019predictive}, but our findings on stability/instability of various classifiers can be somewhat useful towards designing fair pipelines in the presence of various data biases.